grrrwaaa/luaclang/README.txt

 LLVM/clang
 ==========

 LLVM is open source software.
-It can be freely distributed under the terms of the license agreement found in llvm-2.6/LICENSE.txt.
+It can be freely distributed under the terms of its license agreement, reproduced below:

 ==============================================================================
 LLVM Release License